wingedkiwi/ubuntu-baseimage/README.md

 # A minimal Ubuntu base image that is Predictable and stays Up To Date

-_ubuntu-baseimage_ is docker base image based on the work of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) and inherits the following features:
+_ubuntu-baseimage_ is a docker base image based on the work of [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) and inherits the following features:

   * [A correct Init system solving the PID 1 problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/).
   * Scripts in `/etc/my_init.d/` are started in lexical order.